wongkarenhy/Full-Genome-Analysis-Pipeline/README.md

 Small indels in the phased_variants.vcf.gz (specifically insertions larger than 5bp) are likely to be false positives.
 These are usually reported as de novo variants.
 Similar clipped read signature can be found in the parents usually. <br>
 Large number of false positives in 10x SV calls. <br>

-## Pre-processing step for SNPs and indels (must run this separately before running the clinical interpretation pipeline):<br>
+## Pre-processing step for SNPs and indels (must run this separately before running the clinical interpretation pipeline; only run on probands):<br>
 **Step 1.** Change directory to the InterVar installation location<br>
 ```
 cd /media/KwokRaid02/karen/software/InterVar<br>